RetroDECK/ES-DE/USERGUIDE-DEV.md

     <fullname>Nintendo Entertainment System</fullname>
     <path>%ROMPATH%/nes</path>
     <extension>.nes .NES .unf .UNF .unif .UNIF .7z .7Z .zip .ZIP</extension>
+    <command label="Mesen">%EMULATOR_RETROARCH% -L %CORE_RETROARCH%/mesen_libretro.so %ROM%</command>
     <command label="Nestopia UE">%EMULATOR_RETROARCH% -L %CORE_RETROARCH%/nestopia_libretro.so %ROM%</command>
     <command label="FCEUmm">%EMULATOR_RETROARCH% -L %CORE_RETROARCH%/fceumm_libretro.so %ROM%</command>
-    <command label="Mesen">%EMULATOR_RETROARCH% -L %CORE_RETROARCH%/mesen_libretro.so %ROM%</command>
     <command label="QuickNES">%EMULATOR_RETROARCH% -L %CORE_RETROARCH%/quicknes_libretro.so %ROM%</command>
     <platform>nes</platform>
     <theme>nes</theme>
 </system>
 ```

-The ROM files must named using one of the supported file extensions, or ES-DE won't find them.
+The ROM files must be named using one of the supported file extensions, or ES-DE won't find them.

-It's highly recommended to use filenames that are corresponding to the full name of the game, otherwise you will need to manually feed the scraper the game name when scraping which is very tedious.
+It's highly recommended to use filenames that correspond to the full name of the game (except for special cases like arcade games), otherwise you may need to manually feed the scraper the game name when scraping which is very tedious.

-Symlinks are supported for both ROM directories and individual game files, but make sure to not symlink between files within the same system directory or there may be undefined application behavior when scraping, launching games etc.
+Symlinks are supported for both ROM directories and individual game files, but make sure to never symlink between files within the same system directory or there may be undefined application behavior when scraping, launching games etc.

 The default game folder is ~/ROMs.
-On Unix this defaults to `/home/<username>/ROMs`, on macOS `/Users/<username>/ROMs` and on Windows `C:\Users\<username>\ROMs`.
+On Unix this defaults to `/home/<username>/ROMs`, on macOS `/Users/<username>/ROMs` and on Windows `C:\Users\<username>\ROMs` or `EmulationStation-DE\ROMs` depending on whether the installer release or the portable release is used.
 If the --home command line option was used to start ES-DE, the tilde symbol will resolve to whatever directory was passed as an argument to this option.

 Assuming the default ROM directory is used, we need to create a subdirectory corresponding to the \<path\> tag in es_systems.xml, for this example it's `nes`.

-So this would look something like the following:
+So it would look something like the following:

 ```
-/home/myusername/ROMs/nes     # On Unix
+/home/myusername/ROMs/nes     # Unix/Linux
-/Users/myusername/ROMs/nes    # On macOS
+/Users/myusername/ROMs/nes    # macOS
-C:\Users\myusername\ROMs\nes  # On Windows
+C:\Users\myusername\ROMs\nes  # Windows installer
+EmulationStation-DE\ROMs\nes  # Windows portable
 ```

-Then simply copy your game ROMs into this folder, and you should end up with something like this (example for Unix):
+Now simply copy your game ROMs into this folder, and you should end up with something like this Unix example:

 ```
 ~/ROMs/nes/Legend of Zelda, the.zip